emanuele-f/PCAPdroid/paid_features.md

 ## 5.1 Malware Detection

 **DISCLAIMER**: *the malware detection feature of PCAPdroid is not a comprehensive solution for the security of your device.
-The author provides no guarantee on its malware detection capabilities or accuracy and he can not be held liable for any direct or indirect damage caused by its use.*
+The author provides no guarantee on the malware detection capabilities or accuracy and he can not be held liable for any direct or indirect damage caused by its use.*

 The malware detection feature enables PCAPdroid to detect malicious hosts by the means of third-party blacklists.
 The detection is only active when the capture is running.